AEB-labs/docs-transport-freight-management/docs/Carrier Connect/carrier-specific-information/ups-emea/ups-emea-world-ease.md

 :x: Document shipments are not allowed for child shipments

+## World Ease in connection with Trade document upload

+The value added service "Trade document upload" can be used in combination with World Ease, but only in combination with Paperless Invoice, i.e. variant 2 and variant 3, see below.
+This excludes an upload of the commercial invoice.
+The upload of documents is only possible in the child shipments, not in the master shipment.

+The upload of documents for collective customs clearance is not provided by UPS in combination with World Ease or as an exception only in a special process which requires an internal approval procedure.
+UPS assumes that the customs relevant data will normally be uploaded via EDI and that the customer will provide a blank letterhead on which (upon request) a printout can be made as a customs invoice.
+As a rule, however, this is all handled electronically.

+POE File

+In the World Ease application process, UPS agrees with the individual customer which destinations with which service types the customer requires.
+From this, the so-called Point of Entry (POE) table is created and sent to the customer as a CSV file.
+In this way, each customer receives their own POE file.
+When the label is printed, a POE address is determined from the POE table based on the data (UPS customer number, country, postal code and service type).
+For each row of the POE table used for the World Ease shipment, a separate master-shipment must be created - all associated child-shipments must be subordinate under this one.
+The address of the consignee is relevant for the POE table.
+The POE file is imported into the customer's "Carrier configurations" in Carrier Connect.

 # Possible options for World Ease shipments

 ## Option 1: UPS World Ease – with DocBox